jayetri/TTQA-RS/README.md

 # TTQA-RS- A break-down prompting approach for Multi-hop Table-Text Question Answering with Reasoning and Summarization

+## Chain-of-Thought
+All CoT examples are in the examples folder ( HybridQA/examples and OTTQA/examples ), including 1-4 shot of: CoT, Standard Prompting, Full Model with Summary, and Full Model without Summary.
+We did not introduce more shot prompting because llama2, llama3, and gpt4 all have token limits.
+When the token exceeds 10,000, LLM will not give any response, which affects the accuracy.
+Therefore, we only include 0-4 shot examples.

 ## HybridQA:

 ### We obtain the raw data from: